 The same thing happened in the history of Western popular music.
 Elvis Presley and The Beatles created walls.

-During the Beatles' boom, for example, Cilla Black was their friend and she was also a very famous female idol, but compared to the fever that The Beatles created, it was not on par.
+During the Beatles' boom, for example, Cilla Black was their friend and she was also a very famous female idol, but compared to the fever that The Beatles created, she could not be on par.

 Female superstars like Madonna and Britney Spears had to wait until the 1980s and 1990s to appear.

-The fact that male idols often pave the way for idol culture comes from the fact that the audience spending money on idol culture is mainly female, and sex appeal is one of the core elements that make up what is called an "idol".
+The fact that male idols often pave the way for idol culture comes from the fact that the audience spending money on idol culture is mainly female, and sex appeal is one of the core things that make up the so-called "idol".

 Not to mention other prejudices, when female stars are often scrutinized more about their morals.